As a professional stage actor, I make people laugh.

 I call my process: making the invisible–visible.

 P.S.
-I still make audiences laugh coast-to-coast.
+I’m currently not performing due to COVID19; however, I’m offering virtual opportunities.
 Watch me perform or book me at your next corporate event.

 In the news:

 Insight Theatre Company presents ‘The Importance of Being Earnest’ – St. Louis Public Radio

 The subjective, elusive art of comedy, with comedian Ed Reggi – St. Louis Magazine